 4. My cameras

-6. A roomy, well-stocked kitchen that has all of the cookware and gadgets I need.
+5. A well-stocked kitchen that has all of the cookware and gadgets I need.

-- are intelligent, self-confident, and have a sense of humor;
+- confident and have a sense of humor;